Add Months to Date using EDATE Function (Step by Step with Examples)

 Assume you have taken a TV on EMI for 6 months.
 EMI will be deducted on the 05th of every month.
 Now you need to create an EMI chart with the same date for every month.
-First EMI is on 05-02-2019.
+The first EMI is on 05-02-2019.

 In the next five rows we need 05th Mar 2019, 05th Apr 2019 and so on for the next 5 months.

-Step 4: Yes we have got the next month change but not the date here.
-Fill down the formula to the remaining cells to have all the months date as 5th.
+- Yes we have got the next month change but not the date here.
+Fill down the formula to the remaining cells to have all the month’s date as 5th.

-Assume you had taken the loan and EMI due is on 30th of every month.
+Assume you had taken the loan and EMI due is on the 30th of every month.
 First will be on 30th Oct 2018 and EMI is for 6 months.
-Let’s apply the EDATE function to arrive at all the months due date.
+Let’s apply the EDATE function to arrive at all the month’s due date.